 John received his B.A. from Tufts University and his J.D. from Northwestern University School of Law.
 His varied professional background includes twelve years at Sportmart, Inc, where he rose to be its Executive Vice President and Chief Operating Officer.

-Vice President, Community Outreach & Engagement
+Senior Associate VP, Community Outreach & Engagement

 Executive Vice Chairman